howuski/katacoda-scenarios/docker101-springboot/step3.md

-Before jumping into Docker, let us first build and package the application locally and test the application.
+Before jumping into Docker, let us first build and test application locally.

 To build the SpringBoot application and package the application a binary as `jar` and `war` archive files run the following command: